Top 10 Country Wedding Songs

 This power ballad became an instant classic with its release by Byrd in 1999.
 Luckily, in love there is often a bigger plan in play than what we know.
 Byrd's real-life wife and baby daughter were on set with him for added inspiration as he filmed the music video.

 The Knot-Tier: "Through weakness and strength, happiness and sorrow / For better, for worse, I will love you."

-Shania Twain added even more emotional heft to this beautiful song when she recruited Bryan White to perform it as a duet.
-The declaration of love and devotion is a perfect celebration of a union between man and wife, echoing the vows that brides and grooms make when they take that walk down the aisle.
+Twain added even more emotional heft to this beautiful song when she recruited Bryan White to perform it as a duet.
+The declaration of love and devotion is a perfect celebration of the union between man and wife, echoing the vows that brides and grooms make when they take that walk down the aisle.

 The Knot-Tier: "I could list a million things I love to like about you / But they all come down to one reason: I could never live without you."

 This song is Montgomery's country variation on Elizabeth Barrett Browning's "How do I love thee?
 Let me count the ways."
 It evokes images of lovers dancing in the rain, stolen kisses and playful moments, reminding us that when we're in love, even the scent of our betrothed can leave us weak in the knees.

 The Knot-Tier: "Better than I was, more than I am / And all of this happened, by takin' your hand."

 Who better than country's power couple, McGraw and Faith Hill, to give us a smoldering love song about the overwhelming intensity of a lover's touch?
 The video for the tune permeates with the chemistry between McGraw and his wife, who was expecting their daughter Gracie at the time of filming.